chisumo2016/renting-office-app/reservation.md

-[X] You cannot make a reservation on a pending or a hidden office [X]Test you can make a reservation starting next day but cannot make one on same day [X] Email user and Host when a reservation is make  (make:notification NewUserReservation) [] Email user and Host on reservation start day
-[] Generate WIFI password for new reservations (store encrypted)
+[X] You cannot make a reservation on a pending or a hidden office [X]Test you can make a reservation starting next day but cannot make one on same day [X] Email user and Host when a reservation is make  (make:notification NewUserReservation) [x] Email user and Host on reservation start day (make:command SendDueReservationsNotifications) [] Generate WIFI password for new reservations (store encrypted)

 ## Cancel  Reservations Endpoint

 [ ] Must be authenticated  & email verified
 [ ] Token (if exists) must allow `office.cancel`
 [ ] Can only cancel their own reservation
 [ ] Can only cancel  an active reservation that has a start_date in the future

 ## TODO